isc-projects/stork/doc/dev/devel.rst

 High Virtual Memory Usage
 -------------------------

-Stork allocates a large amount of virtual memory.
-It is a common situation in Go applications.
+Stork processes allocate large amount of virtual memory.
+It is a common situation in applications written in Golang.
 The Go runtime uses the virtual memory to manage the memory efficiently.
 The virtual memory is not the same as the physical memory.
 The size of the reserved virtual memory depends on the internal implementation details of the Go memory allocator.
 The high value of virtual memory usage